socialpoint-labs/sheetfu/documentation/authentication.rst

       "client_x509_cert_url": "https://www.googleapis.com/robot/v1/metadata/x509/whatever"
     }

+Your service email account is the "client_email" attribute from the secret JSON.

-For a more detailed explanation, you can follow the guidelines below.
+For a more detailed explanation on how to get this secret JSON, you can follow the guidelines below.

 Create a project